 NURS 6321: Curriculum Development, Assessment, and Evaluation | Week 6 essay assignment

 A company is like an enormous clock.
 It only works if all the little cogs mesh together!
 Now, a clock needs to be cleaned, well-lubricated, and wound tight.
 The best clocks have jewel movement, cogs that fit, that cooperate by design.

 The above quote from Pixar’s movie The Incredibles mirrors the interlocking components of a curriculum.
 If the curriculum is the “enormous clock,” then the setting’s mission, vision, and philosophy would be the “cogs” that make it function.
 When great care is taken to align these cogs, the clock runs smoothly and effectively.
 However, if one cog is created in isolation from the others, the cogs will fail to fit together and thus the design will be flawed.

-Order now for a plagiarism free nursing paper on NURS 6321 Week 6:Components of the Curriculum and Program-Part 2 essay assignment
+Get quick online help with your nursing essay.
+PLACE YOUR ORDER FOR A 100% ORIGINAL, CUSTOM-WRITTEN PAPER WITHOUT Plagiarism! on NURS 6321 Week 6:Components of the Curriculum and Program-Part 2 essay assignment

 This week, you explore how a setting’s mission, vision, and philosophy influence the curriculum components (mission, vision, and philosophy) of curricula and programs.